 Upon completion of the student interview, a member of the Admissions staff will contact the student’s family or representative with instructions about the next steps in the process, as outlined below.

 - The student’s family will submit the Parent Questionnaire and Student Questionnaire in English.
-The student must complete the interview form unassisted.
-A professional translation organization can be used for the parent interview form, and must be signed by the translator.
+The student must complete the form unassisted.
+A professional translation organization can be used for the parent form, and must be signed by the translator.
 In addition to the translator’s signature, please provide the organization’s official seal.

 The complete application file will be reviewed by the Admissions Committee for a final Admissions decision.